cs-imgd-420x-20a/cs-imgd-420x-20a.github.io/notes.day5.md

 # Mini-Assignment (in-class, due Monday 2/3/20)

 Create a short experiment with feedback.
 You are welcome to use live video, but might also consider adding feedback to one of your prior assignments... feedback is very useful / fun to explore on more than just live video.
+To tune the feedback, it will probably be useful to have a GUI; I recommend [dat.gui](https://workshop.chromeexperiments.com/examples/gui/#1--Basic-Usage).
 Post a link to your course website to a live running shader.
 There is no need to create video documentation.
 This assignment will count as a small part of the 10% "misc/participation" portion of your grade this term.